wxli0/MT-MAG/README.md

 - Task 2 (dense): python3 select_sample_cluster.py non-clade-exclusion-r202/[all json files for Task 2]

+Or you can download datasets directly at [MT-MAG-data](https://www.dropbox.com/sh/v8zpsr2v4ytohb2/AABzlrlp6U0CTzAcQqyyQbI_a?dl=0)

+Note that the dataset for Task 2 (dense) is too large to be stored in one zip, after unzipping order_family_genus_rumen.zip and root_domain_phylum_class.zip, you need to put them into one folder, as the unzipped folder for Task 1 (sparse).

 # MT-MAG commands to run existing tasks

 cd MT-MAG